 Last week, I decided to leave the Democratic party in the United States.
-I have been a staunch Democrat since my early twenties due to the Democrats’ typical positions on the environment, education, anti-war, universal healthcare, anti-guns, immigration reform, feminism (defined only as equal rights for women), equal rights for gay people, and more.
+I have been a staunch Democrat since my early twenties due to the Democrats’ typical positions on the environment, education, anti-war, universal healthcare, anti-guns, immigration reform, feminism (defined only as equality of opportunity for women), equal rights for gay people, and more.
 But I am now of the opinion that the party has taken things too far to the left.
 The intention of this article is to discuss three issues that led me to re-evaluate my position: the legalization of sex work, abortion rights and Alexandria Ocasio-Cortez’s Green New Deal.

 Legalization of prostitution